nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/arrays/README.md

 ---

-**[DeepCopy]** Write a method accepting an int[][] and returning a deep copy of the original.
+**[DeepCopy.java]** Write a method accepting an int[][] and returning a deep copy of the original.
 Deep copies differ from shallow copies in that the whole multidimensional array is duplicated instead of the first tier of pointers only.

 The method has the following prototype: